Classic Rock n Roll Web Site

 All songs written by Marc Bolan

 The Slider was T-Tex's next album after the great Electric Warrior, and with it T.Rexstacy took off.
 But was it better than Electric Warrior?
 For me, even thought it gets almost the same rating as it's predecesor, I get turned on to Electric Warrior a bit more.
 But this album is much more even and overall has better songs on it.
-No question, it sold better then Electric Warrior, and was the most successful album in the U.S. for the band.
+No question, it sold better than Electric Warrior, and was the most successful album in the U.S. for the band.

-The album opens with an explosion of sound with "Metal Guru", which was one of two number one hit singles from this album ("Telegram Sam" being the other), and one of the best songs on here, short and sweet, just the way Mac Bolan love to record them.
+The album opens with an explosion of sound with "Metal Guru", which was one of two number one UK hit singles from this album ("Telegram Sam" being the other), and one of the best songs on here, short and sweet, just the way Mac Bolan love to record them.
 It's title cut, "The Slider", with its simple lyrics is even a bit better, had it not have the same beat of "Planet Queen" from Electric Warrior, it would be a pure ten in my book and the best song on the album.
 So which song is the best one on here?
 Well for me anyway, I'll go with the ballad "Ballrooms of Mars", which has some far-out lyrics to it, perhaps the best written song on The Slider.

 Every song found on here is wonderful.
 "Rabbit Fighter", which the album at first was gonna be named after, is another favorite of mine with it's great guitar riff.
 In fact, in the album's inner notes, Bolan calls this one "The best guitaring I've ever done on record".
 Then you got the hot, punk sounding number "Chariot Choogle", which is also very enjoyable!